microsoft/AcademicContent/Azure University Tour/WebAppHOL/README.md

 - An API key from Cognitive Services Local Insights.
 If you haven't already, [subscribe to Project Local Insights](https://labs.cognitive.microsoft.com/en-us/project-local-insights).
 - Visual Studio Code, with [downloads for Windows, Linux, and Mac available here](https://code.visualstudio.com/download).
+- Download the .ZIP file containing the resources used in this lab [here](https://redshirttour.blob.core.windows.net/challenges/WebAppHOL.zip).

 <a name="Resources"></a>
 ### Resources ###

 This lab makes use of an existing dataset (released under public domain) to model real-world property listings and their metadata.
 The complete dataset can be found at http://insideairbnb.com/get-the-data.html.
 For the purposes of this lab, the data has been separated by city location and provided in [JavaScript Object Notation (JSON)](https://www.json.org/) format to emulate how it might be provided if requested directly from a database.

-You will find a .ZIP file containing the resources used in this lab [here](https://redshirttour.blob.core.windows.net/challenges/WebAppHOL.zip).
-(These are the same resources that are downloaded at the beginning of Exercise 1.)

 <a name="Exercises"></a>
 ## Exercises ##